-Our youngest members have been ably catered for by three relatively new volunteers, Jen Parker, Kaye Wilson and Simone Quentin de Mansons, who are sharing the running of the Kiwi Kids Conservation Club.
+Our youngest members have been ably catered for by two relatively new volunteers, Jen Parker and Kaye Wilson, who are sharing the running of the Kiwi Kids Conservation Club.
 I understand that Eleanor Bissell, long serving coordinator, lends a helping hand from time to time.
 They are doing that critical job of bringing a love of nature to the next generation.